otaviopavoni/otaviopavoni/README.md

 - About me:
-<br>🕶️ 17 years old.
-I'm a philosopher, graphic designer and software engineer.
+<br>🕶️ Playing around with computers since I was 4.
+Playing with design tools since I was 13.
+Writing code since I was 13.
+Becoming a professional software engineer at 18.
+These machines makes me feel like home.
-<br>🧑‍💻 Open-source developer and contributor.
+<br>🧑‍💻 I have interest in Linux, design, back-end and I'm willing to be a great open-source developer and contributor.

  ##